sm8192/REVLoot-Front-End/StartUp.md

 # The Startup class  <img src="https://img.shields.io/badge/RevLoot-Start-blue"/>
--Service-Registry is the fisrt class to be executed when we launch the application.
+- Service-Registry is the fisrt class to be executed when we launch the application.

 #### We can distinguish the following setups:
 <img src="https://img.shields.io/badge/RevLoot-Setups-lightgrey"/>